 - A tresia means posterior choanal atresia.
 It occurs in 50%.
 Half have bilateral involvement which usually presents in the newborn period with respiratory distress.
 Mouth breathing cannot be established and life is threatened.
 Polyhydramnios in pregnancy is often present.
 When bilateral and especially if associated with cyanotic heart disease, few children live beyond a year.

-- R etardation is both mental retardation and physical.
+- R etardation is both developmental retardation and physical.
 In 70% there is intrauterine growth restriction as well as failure to grow and thrive.
 Mental retardation occurs in 70% with possible microcephaly and cerebral atrophy.

 - G enital hypoplasia occurs in 70% of boys and 30% of girls.
 Micropenis, cryptorchidism and microlabia are described.